Win a Date with Tad Hamilton!

 Win a Date with Tad Hamilton! is a 2004 American romantic comedy film directed by Robert Luketic, written by Victor Levin and starring Kate Bosworth, Topher Grace, Josh Duhamel, Gary Cole, Ginnifer Goodwin, Sean Hayes and Nathan Lane.
 The film follows a small-town girl (Bosworth) who wins a contest for a date with a male celebrity (Duhamel) and a love triangle forms between the girl, the star and the girl's best friend (Grace).

-The character's name of Tad Hamilton has been seen as a cross between the names of screen idols Tab Hunter and George Hamilton.

 The film received mixed reviews from critics and earned $17.1 million in the United States and $4.2 million overseas for a worldwide total of $21.3 million, making it a commercial failure against a $22 million budget.

 Plot

 A soldier and nurse emerge from two 1940s-style cars in the middle of the night.
 As the nurse runs up to the soldier, the camera switches, revealing that this is a film scene.

-Rosalee, Cathy, and Pete, Piggly Wiggly store workers in Fraziers Bottom, West Virginia are watching the filming, and as the nurse asks for forgiveness and the soldier agrees, the women in the audience are moved to tears as Pete is clearly unimpressed.
+Rosalee, Cathy, and Pete; Piggly Wiggly store workers in Fraziers Bottom, West Virginia, are watching the film.
+As the nurse asks for forgiveness and the soldier agrees, the women in the audience are moved to tears, as Pete is clearly unimpressed.

-As the ladies wonder what the film's star Tad Hamilton is doing at that moment, Tad is described by his agent as "drinking, driving, smoking, leering, and groping all at the same time."
+As the ladies wonder what the film's star, Tad Hamilton, is doing at that moment, Tad is described by his agent as, "drinking, driving, smoking, leering, and groping all at the same time."

 The agent tells Tad that his hedonism is damaging his reputation and career opportunities.
 To improve his image and convince a film director to cast him, his agents establish a competition to win a date with Tad, with proceeds benefiting the charity Save the Children.
 Rosalee finds an online advertisement for the competition.

-With the help of the Piggly Wiggly customers and a reluctant Pete, Cathy and Rosalee raise the $100 entrance fee as Pete tells his superior that he will leave for college in Richmond after he talks "with someone about going to Richmond with me."
+With the help of the Piggly Wiggly customers, and a reluctant Pete, Cathy and Rosalee raise the $100 entrance fee as Pete tells his superior that he will leave for college in Richmond, after he talks "with someone about going to Richmond with me."

 A news crew arrives outside Rosalee's home because she has won the date with Tad.
 A despondent Pete accompanies her to the airport.
 Awed by Los Angeles, Rosalee becomes tongue-tied in Tad's presence.
 The date does not go well; Rosalee vomits in the limousine, and when Tad mentions his love of animals, which Pete had warned was a signal of sexual intentions, her suspicions are raised.
 After seeing Tad's house, Rosalee requests to return to the hotel and soon returns home, leaving Tad thoughtful.

 Pete is about to tell Rosalee about moving to Richmond when she is surprised by Tad's sudden arrival.
 Although she is still cynical, when he admits to not having "his priorities straight," she is convinced of his good intentions.